 If an Education Health Care Plan is issued, the pupil will be given individual targets and outcomes and may be supported in a variety of ways.
-This could include working with a learning support assistant in a small group or on a one-to-one basis, having access to specialist equipment and therapies, having movement or sensory breaks or having a personalised curriculum.
+This could include working with a learning support assistant in a small group or on a one-to-one basis, having access to specialist equipment and therapies, or having a personalised curriculum.